-- The option used to dispose of any surplus campaign funds. - The amount of surplus funds disposed of by the candidate. - The amount of funds retained by the candidate as carryover funds.
+- The option used to dispose of any remaining campaign funds. - The amount of remaining campaign funds disposed of by the candidate. - The amount of funds retained by the candidate as remaining campaign funds.

-NOTE: If the candidate's campaign has not ended, the candidate is not required to dispose of remaining campaign funds, but may carry them forward to the general primary, general, or general runoff election for that same office.
+NOTE: The candidate is not required to dispose of remaining campaign funds, but may carry them forward to the general primary, general, or general runoff election for that same office.

-For information on the periods covered by the reports and for deadlines for filing the reports, see the Reporting Calendars beginning on page 99.
+For information on the periods covered by the reports and for deadlines for filing the reports, see the Reporting Calendars beginning on page 93.

-For information on reporting on retirement of campaign debt, surplus campaign funds, and carryover funds, see pages beginning on 137.
+For information on reporting on retirement of campaign debt and remaining campaign funds, see pages beginning on 128.